-Seems it was only yesterday I was reporting the arrival of the Semi-Automatic, the Hudson hotel’s cool vending machine.
+Seems it was only yesterday we were reporting the arrival of the Semi-Automatic, the Hudson hotel’s cool vending machine.
 You may recall it as the one stocked with gold-plated handcuffs, Haute Hippie sequin miniskirts and Ouiji boards instead of Doritos and M & Ms.

-But today when I visited the Hudson to check out Hudson Common, the newish beer and burger court, I got a shock.
-Strolling over to the Semi-Automatic to see if it was still selling Equinox Derringer bikes (for $2,300) or, more realistically, toothbrushes, I discovered it was gone.
+But today when we visited the Hudson to check out Hudson Common, the newish beer and burger court, we got a shock.
+Strolling over to the Semi-Automatic to see if it was still selling Equinox Derringer bikes (for $2,300) or, more realistically, toothbrushes, we discovered it was gone.
 Had it been moved?

 Try removed.
 Its demise occurred about a month ago, a desk attendant said.
 Turns out the machine wasn’t as efficient as a human when it came to successfully dispatching objects and collecting money.
 “It seemed with very other purchase there was a problem,” the attendant said.

-Still, when I tried to purchase a second item – a hardcover copy of Great Expectations – nothing happened.
+Still, when we tried to purchase a second item – a hardcover copy of Great Expectations – nothing happened.
 Repeatedly.

 The objects for sale lost some luster as well.
 While early offerings augmented hotel shop staples like toothpaste, shaving cream and dental floss with a witty blend of pipe dreams (a brand-new Bentley, a $1 million apartment) and fun stuff (a paperback copy of The Catcher in the Rye), a plethora of action figures dominated on recent visits.
 Ho hum.

 So RIP, Semi-Automatic, a good-looking, smart-sounding idea whose time came – and went.